jaskaran1312/budget-rlm/README.md

 # RLM Document Analyzer

-A robust implementation of Recursive Language Models (RLMs) for analyzing large collections of documents.
-This system allows language models to recursively call themselves through a Python REPL environment, enabling analysis of essentially unbounded context lengths.
+A ~robust~ budget implementation of Recursive Language Models (RLMs) for analyzing large collections of documents.
+This system allows language models to recursively call themselves through a Python REPL environment, enabling analysis of essentially unbounded context lengths. **This is hacky and if you find optimizations/scope of improvement please contribute.**

 ## Features